githubschool/wtd-hello/public/clrails.md

 layout: page
 title: About me
 ---

 My stuff . . .

+## What I do
-Technical writer from the coasts.
++I'm a technical writer from the coasts.

+## Favorite things:
-Favorite things: Freesias :flowers: and :avocado:.
++Freesias :flowers: and :avocado:.